 Sharing a protocol using the Protocol Exchange does not preclude publication of the material in another journal, but authors are advised to check relevant journal policies before posting on the Protocol Exchange.

 Protocols on the Exchange are published under a Creative Commons Attribution licence, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes have been made.
 The images or other third party material in the protocols are included in the protocol’s Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the protocol’s Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
-We require all authors to complete a License to Publish Open Access form and send this to [email protected] upon submission of their protocol.

 Protocol Exchange and Nature Protocols are autonomous entities within Springer Nature.
 Protocol Exchange is an open resource where any protocol can be freely shared.
 In contrast, Nature Protocols is a peer-reviewed journal of protocols that have been carefully selected or commissioned by its editors.
 All protocols published in Nature Protocols have undergone rigorous peer-review and professional editing.
 Sharing of a protocol in Protocol Exchange does not preclude its submission or consideration at Nature Protocols.
 If you wish your protocol to be considered for inclusion in Nature Protocols, you should submit a Presubmission Enquiry to its editors through its online submission system.